mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.System.md

 ## Class: System.Linq.Expressions.ExpressionTreeBuilder`1
-Provides functionality for building and managing expression trees dynamically in the context of filtering data.The type of the data model.
+Provides functionality for building and managing expression trees dynamically in the context of filtering data.
+The type of the data model.

 ### Methods

 #### Constructor
 Provides functionality for building and managing expression trees dynamically in the context of filtering data.

 ##### Parameters
 * *logger:* Optional logger for logging messages.